vzeman/confoot/content/us/products/confoot-leg-cf.md

 shortDescription: "ConFoot-leg CF is our standard model container leg that reduces the time required to move and unload containers, allowing containers to be left waiting for unloading so drivers don't have to wait."
 technicalDescription: "The CF model enables containers to be used as additional storage while remaining ready to be moved at any time - simply drive the trailer under the container, and the journey continues."
 videoID: "C2KwnEb-npU"
+faq:
+  - question: "What is ConFoot-leg CF?"
+    answer: |
+      ConFoot-leg CF is our standard model container leg that reduces the time required to move and unload containers, allowing containers to be left waiting for unloading so drivers don't have to wait.
+  - question: "How does ConFoot-leg CF work?"
+    answer: |
+      ConFoot-leg CF securely attaches to the container's corner castings, providing stable support while the container is positioned for loading, unloading, or storage.
+The legs have an adjustment range from 1,043 mm to 1,448 mm, allowing versatile positioning in various operational environments.
 specifications:
   - name: "Weight"
     value: "24 kg per leg"